AndrewYang2024/AndrewYang2024.github.io/_posts/2020-11-28-Whatever-It-Takes.md

 “Is it the Big One?”
 William whispered.

 “Oh, there’ll be a massive deflationary shock alright,” Powell said.
 “But that’s not our main problem.
 The shock will be caused by an environmental catastrophe with global consequences.
-The shape of the curve is somewhat ambiguous because we're not seeing things at full resolution, but it suggests that that the source of the event is somewhere in East Asia, perhaps China.”
+The shape of the curve is somewhat ambiguous because we’re not seeing things at full resolution, but it suggests that that the source of the event is somewhere in East Asia, perhaps China.”

 “Will there be a follow-up message?”
 Alex asked.
 “We have at most nine months to prepare and it would help to narrow down the range of possibilities.”